Republic (pressure group): History

 Originally created by a small group of republicans in London in 1983, Republic was reinvented as a campaigning pressure group in 2006, when it became formally set up as a limited company (Republic Campaign Ltd) with a board of directors and executive office.
 During the period between the announcement of the engagement of Prince William and Catherine Middleton in 2010 and the Diamond Jubilee of Elizabeth II in 2012, the group's supporters increased from around 9,000 to around 30,000, with around 500 new members being gained at the time of the 2011 Royal Wedding.
 By 2015, the group had two full-time members of staff and an income of £140,000.
 In 2016, it had over 5,000 paying members and about 35,000 online supporters.
+After the 2023 coronation, Republic reported a surge in support, reaching 9,000 members.

 Campaigns and issues

 CEO Graham Smith has criticised hereditary power as being "absurd", and monarchy as an outdated political institution that "abuses its position, abuses public money and which gives politicians too much power."
 Following the death of Elizabeth II, Republic briefly suspended public comments out of respect for the late Queen, and then returned to campaigning following the proclamation of accession of Charles III.
-Republic had previously stated that after the death of Elizabeth II it intends to mount a campaign for a referendum on the future of the monarchy.
-The group plans to do this during the period between the Queen's funeral and the coronation of Charles III.
+Republic had stated in 2016 that after the death of Elizabeth II it would mount a campaign for a referendum on the future of the monarchy.
+The plan was to do this during the period between the Queen's funeral and the coronation of her successor, though this did not occur.

+Royal secrecy

+In December 2015, Republic published Royal Secrecy: A Report on Royal Secrecy and Power.
+The report argues that the "question of royal secrecy also presents a conundrum for the monarchy.
+In this modern world of highly connected citizens and networks that circumvent traditional sources of information continued secrecy will gradually erode public trust in the institution.
+Yet the fear of transparency so apparent in the palace’s behaviour is very real."

+Since 2015 a number of academics and biographers have called for an end to royal secrecy, with Index on Censorship releasing a new report in January 2023.